Riley-Py/UWaterloo-Work/The Effects of Aging on Cognition.md

 ## Models of Age-Related Changes in Cognition
 - Reduction in brain volume is due to grey/white matter shrinkage, synaptic degeneration between neurons, and reduction of blood flow to the brain
 - The weight and volume of the brain shrinked at 2% per 10 years, with the largest shrinkage in the frontal cortex
+- *Cognitive neuroscience of aging* aims to correlate an aging brain to cognitive performance
 -